 - Responders carry out specific actions in third-party systems such as SendGrid and Optimizely when asked to by observers.
 Sauna ships with pre-defined responses

 - Loggers provide feedback to the end user on the status of a response.
-Logging is important because Sauna is an asynchronous technology - end users trigger responder actions indirectly, via observers, and the work of a responder happens “out of band”, with no direct feedback to the end user
+Logging is important because Sauna is an asynchronous technology – end users trigger responder actions indirectly, via observers, and the work of a responder happens “out of band”, with no direct feedback to t

 This technical architecture shows how these module types fit together within Sauna: